You are here :

 Why doesn’t Islington Council share office services with other councils to save money?

-We are looking at some of these opportunities, and if there is clear evidence that they will save money we will commit to them.
+We are looking at some of these opportunities, and if there is clear evidence that they will save money or improve the services, we will commit to them.
+That's why we share our Internal Audit and Public Health services with Camden.
 In lots of cases, if you bring two services together, you still need to do the same amount of work, and will therefore need the same amount of people to do it.
 Or we might need to make a big investment to share the service where the saving that we could potentially make might not be worth it.

 There are some cases where sharing is more likely to be financially feasible, for example, where we have lots of assets that we could share (e.g. buildings) and we are investigating these opportunities.